-• notification - a notification object \Elgg\Notifications\Notification send:after, notifications expects results
+■ notification - a notification object \Elgg\Notifications\Notification send:after, notifications expects results deliveries - a matrix of delivery statuses by user for each delivery method

 Triggered after all notifications in the queue for the notifications event have been processed.
 Applies to subscriptions and instant notifications.